faastjs/faast.js/docs/api/faastjs.commonoptions.retentionindays.md

 In this sequence of events, on Day 0 the garbage collector runs and removes resources with age older than 5 days.
 Then the function leaves new garbage behind because it crashed or did not complete cleanup.
 On Day 1, the garbage collector runs and deletes resources at least 1 day old, which includes garbage left behind from Day 0 (based on the creation timestamp of the resources).
 This deletion occurs even though retention was set to 5 days when resources were created on Day 0.

-On Google, logs are retained according to Google's default expiration policy (30 days) instead of being deleted by garbage collection.

 Note that if `retentionInDays` is set to 0, garbage collection will remove all resources, even ones that may be in use by other running faast instances.
 Not recommended.

 See [CommonOptions.gc](./faastjs.commonoptions.gc.md)<!-- -->.